Spain in the Eurovision Song Contest 2001: At Eurovision

-TVE broadcast the show on La Primera with commentary by José Luis Uribarri.
+The contest was broadcast on La Primera, with commentary by José Luis Uribarri.
 The broadcast of the contest was watched by 5.63 million viewers in Spain with a market share of 45%.

 Voting

 Below is a breakdown of points awarded to Spain and awarded by Spain in the contest.
 The nation awarded its 12 points to Greece in the contest.

 TVE appointed Jennifer Rope to announce the results of the Spanish televote during the final.